Relaxation dynamics and long-time tails explain shear-induced diffusion of soft athermal particles near jamming

-In this Letter, we investigate the shear-induced diffusion by molecular dynamics (MD) simulations.
-Employing the Green-Kubo (GK) relation for the diffusivity of non-equilibrium soft athermal particles, we clarify the link between diffusion coefficient $D$ and relaxation time extracted from velocity auto-correlation functions.
+In this Letter, we investigate the shear-induced diffusion of soft athermal particles by molecular dynamics (MD) simulations.
+Employing the Green-Kubo (GK) relation for the diffusivity, we clarify the link between diffusion coefficient $D$ and relaxation time extracted from the velocity auto-correlation function of the particles.
 We show that (i) mean squared particle velocities obey critical scaling near jamming, (ii) the relaxation time is also explained by critical scaling only if the system is not in a quasi-static regime above jamming, and (iii) \emph{long-time tails} are observed in the quasi-static regime above jamming such that $D$ formulated by the GK relation diverges in the thermodynamic limit, $L\rightarrow\infty$.
-We use the reduced GK formula to find (iv) empirical scaling relations of the critical exponents.
-In contrast to the previous studies, where $D$ is connected to the length scale \cite{diff_shear_md4,diff_shear_md5,diff_shear_md6,saitoh14} and finite-size effects are interpreted as the system spanning flip events \cite{diff_shear_md7,diff_shear_md8,diff_shear_md9,diff_shear_md10,diff_shear_ep1,diff_shear_ep2,diff_shear_ep0}, our analysis is based on the time scale, where the divergence of $D$ is explained by the long-time tail.
+We use the reduced GK formula to derive (iv) an empirical scaling relation for the critical exponents.
+In contrast to the previous works, where $D$ is connected to the length scales \cite{diff_shear_md4,diff_shear_md5,diff_shear_md6,saitoh14} and finite-size effects on $D$ are interpreted as the system spanning flip events \cite{diff_shear_md7,diff_shear_md8,diff_shear_md9,diff_shear_md10,diff_shear_ep1,diff_shear_ep2,diff_shear_ep0}, our analysis is based on the time scale, where the divergence of $D$ is explained by the long-time tail.